vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 ## Purpose of this Document

-This document serves as a primer for individuals and organizations grappling with the challenges of responsible personal data management in the digital age.
+This document serves as a primer for individuals and organizations grappling with the challenges of responsible management of personal data, including biometric information contained in audio and video recordings, or other sources of sensitive information, in messaging or other personal communications.
 It aims to provide a foundational understanding of key topics, explaining their importance and how they are addressed (or not) within the vCon framework.
 While the vCon is not a panacea, it offers a structure that enables well-intentioned actors to operate ethically and responsibly.
 Much like the distinction between HTTP and HTTPS, where HTTPS is trusted by default and HTTP is not, the vCon framework provides a basis for trust, with legal systems managing those who operate outside its principles.
+IETF standards already address privacy in Internet communications, including the principle of data minimization [RFC 7258].
+However, those standards generally do not address the privacy of consumer data privacy vis-à-vis organizations that collect, process, and disclose consumer data¶

 ## Intended Audience